SIGHPC-Education-Chapter/Piction/README.md

 provides patterns that are easy to describe with the language of the vocabulary sheet, but the sheet C proposes patterns that show the limits of this language.
-We can thus measure the expressivity of the language of blazon at number of reasons he can describe.
+We can thus measure the expressivity of the language by the number of flags that can be described.

 In general, a language can not describe everything.
 For example, a language describing line segments will not allow not to describe a